 Atropine (AT-roe-peen), Hyoscyamine (hye-oh-SYE-a-meen), Phenobarbital (fee-noe-BAR-bi-tal), Scopolamine (skoe-POL-a-meen)

-Treats irritable bowel syndrome (relieves spasms and cramping) and ulcers.
+Treats irritable bowel syndrome and similar digestion problems.
+May also treat duodenal ulcers.

 When This Medicine Should Not Be Used